 • If you use a day of the month higher than the number of days in a specific month, (for example, 31), then the scan defaults to running on the last day of that month.

-• Access Group: Set up a new group, not the Administrators Only group, that will receive an email report from Insights.
+• Access Group: Set up a new group, that will have access to Insights and receive an email report from Insights.

 • Users levels 9 and 10 have access to Insights regardless of this setting, but won't receive the email reports if they're not part of the access group.